MoeinT/azure-covid-project/README.md

 - **Syntax**

     There are two kinds of syntax errors, language syntax, such as forgetting to close a curly bracket, or logical errors, such as calling a resource that has not been provisioned yet.
 Terraform can catch this errors by running ```terraform validate```
+- **Format**

+    When there are multiple people working on IaC, it becomes important to rewrite your Terraform configuration files to a canonical format and style before deploying them in production.
+You can check this using ```terraform fmt -check -recursive```.